Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Abstract

 \section{Abstract}

-Side-channel attacks~(SCAs), which infer secret information (for example secret keys) by exploiting information that leaks from the implementation (such as power consumption), have been shown to be a non-negligible threat to modern cryptographic implementations and devices in recent years.
-Hence, how to prevent side-channel attacks on cryptographic devices has become an important problem.
-One of the widely used countermeasures to against power SCAs is the injection of random noise sequences into the raw leakage traces.
-However, the indiscriminate injection of random noise can lead to significant increases in energy consumption in device, and ways must be found to reduce the amount of energy in noise generation while keeping the side-channel invisible.
-In this paper, we propose an optimal energy efficient design for artificial noise generation to prevent side-channel attacks.
-This approach exploits the sparsity among the leakage traces.
-We model the side-channel as a communication channel, which allows us to use channel capacity to measure the mutual information between the secret and the leakage traces.
-For a given energy budget in the noise generation, we obtain the optimal design of the artificial noise injection by solving the side-channel's channel capacity minimization problem.
+How to efficiently prevent side-channel attacks~(SCAs) on cryptographic implementations and devices has become an important problem in recent years.
+One of the widely used countermeasures to combat power consumption based SCAs is to inject indiscriminate random noise sequences into the raw leakage traces.
+However, this method leads to significant increases in the energy consumption which is unaffordable cost for battery powered devices, and ways must be found to reduce the amount of energy in noise generation while keeping the side-channel invisible.
+In this paper, we propose a practical approach of energy efficient noise generation to prevent SCAs.
+We first take advantage of sparsity of the information in the leakage traces, and prove the existence of energy efficient noise generation that is optimized in the side channel protection under a given energy consumption budget, and also provide the optimal solution.
+Compared to the previous approach that also focuses on the energy efficiency, our solution is applicable to all general categories of compression methods.
+Furthermore, we also propose a practical noise generator design by aggregating the noise generation patterns produced by compression methods from different categories.
+As a result, the protection method presented in this paper is practically more applicable than previous one.
 The experimental results also validate the effectiveness of our proposed scheme.